CodingItWrong/outsidein.dev/docs/outside-in-tdd.md

 	- Cover many edge cases
 	- Provide most immediate feedback on what exactly is going wrong (defect localization)

+There are a number of different names for end-to-end tests that have similar but not quite identical meanings:

+- "Feature tests" emphasizes that each one tests a feature, a user-facing bit of functionality.
+- "Acceptance tests" emphasizes that a test is written in terms a user could understand, so that once it passes the user could accept the feature as working.
+- "End-to-end tests" and "system tests" emphasizes that they test the entire system all together, not just units of it.
+- "Integration tests" is a term that is used for many different things.
+In the context of these kind of tests, it can be used when the backend is stubbed out, so you aren't testing "end-to-end" across the entire system that runs in production.
+- "UI automation tests" focuses on the mechanics of the test: that it is automating UI interactions.

+In this guide we'll use the term "end-to-end test", because it's the most commonly used in the frontend development world, including in the tooling that our Vue.js exercise uses.
+We'll use the term even though our tests will stub out the backend API, so they aren't "end-to-end" in that sense.

+## The Two-Level TDD Loop
 How do you decide when and how many E2E tests vs unit tests to write?
 You write them together in a two-level TDD cycle:

 - Red: write an E2E test and watch it fail